sansarip/nw-calculator/README.md

 To compile the Prod JS, run `lein fig:prod`.

-Or, you can just run `make release` which will compile Prod JS, overwrite `docs/` (this is where the site is served from), bump the version, and commit the release.
+Or, you can just run `make release` which will compile Prod JS, overwrite `build/` (this is where the site's content is built from), bump the version, prompt for a CHANGELOG update, and commit the release.

 ## License